futzu/SCTE-35_HLS_x9k3/README.md

 * Supports __h264__ and __h265__(hevc)
 * Supports __Files, Http(s), Multicast, and UDP MpegTS__ inputs.

-# Heads Up,
-> This is not yet stable, vis-à-vis bugs.`Expect changes.
-# Be cool.
+# Clean Code
-> Give me a hand.
-  * Write Code, if you do that or want to learn.
-  * Write Docs, if code is not your thing.
+> This code is cleaner than your dishes.
-  * Break Stuff_and tell me what happened.

-# The code is clean.

 ```smalltalk
 a@fumatica:~/x9k3$ pylint x9k3.py
 ************* Module x9k3